alesky78/CryptocurrencyAlerting/README.md

 ## Where to get the application

-this application is usually released and ready to be downloaded directly by github, then go to the [release](https://github.com/alesky78/CryptocurrencyAlerting/releases) and get the latest version.
+this application is usually released and ready to be downloaded directly by github, then go to the [release](https://github.com/alesky78/CryptocurrencyAlerting/releases) section and get the latest version.
 I proposed a version already compiled and ready to be used, anyway is always possible to compile by yourself.
-Whatevere way you get the software the **Configuration** step is always mandatory.
+Whatevere way you get the software the **Configuration** step could be needed if you want to use advanced functionality.

 ## Configuration
 It is requrested a minimal configuration before to start the application:
- - configure the provider for the api of the market criptocurrency prices (mandatory step)
+ - configure the provider for the api of the market criptocurrency prices (not mandatory in case you use the default one)
  - configure the provide to send mail (not mandatory in case you want to use just the popup alert)

-### Configuration of the market price adapter  - mandatory step
+### Configuration of the market price adapter
 Obviusly the value of the cryptocurrencies must be obtained by a specific provider.
 The application is based on interfaces, then it is possible to implement a specific adpter, for any provide that is able to expose the interface that give back the price of the cryptocurrency, and configure the application to use it.